Heritage Race Day – A Centenary Celebration on the Water

 Heritage Race Day was held on Saturday, 28th Feb 2026 - a real highlight of the Wakatere Centenary Regatta Weekend.

-Racing was run by members of the Salthouse and Brooke families, along with a few willing helpers, giving everyone else the rare treat of simply turning up, launching, and joining the fleet.
+Racing was run by members of the Salthouse and Brooke families, along with a few willing helpers, giving everyone else the luxury of simply turning up, launching, and joining the fleet.
 Our founding members would have loved it - especially seeing some of their great-grandchildren out there running the races.
 A pretty special reminder that while boats and sails may change, Wakatere’s family spirit hasn’t.

 Commodore Greg Salthouse and son Jake opened the day in style by firing the cannon - clearing a few cobwebs out of the Memorial Starting Tower in the process.
 In an 8–12 knot easterly, the fleet paraded along the beach in front of the club to a very appreciative deck-side audience, before heading out to the course for racing.